Call center analytics: Everything you need to know

 Creovai identifies common customer needs and call reasons so managers can improve their self-service options, such as chatbots or virtual assistants.
 This can reduce the effort required for customers to get their issues resolved or their questions answered, which leads to a better customer experience while also reducing overall call volume.

-Creovai can analyze customer interactions to understand their sentiment and emotions, which can help managers identify customers at risk of churning and take steps to prevent it.
+Creovai can analyze customer interactions to understand their sentiment and emotions, which can help managers identify customers at risk of churning or spreading negative word-of-mouth and take steps to prevent these negative outcomes.

 Call centers use a variety of data sources to optimize performance.
 Types of data in call center analytics include: